Amway Coaches Poll

-One of the major differences between the AP poll and the USA Today poll is that, since 1974, the coaches’ poll does not include teams on either NCAA or conference-sanctioned probation.
+One of the major differences between the AP poll and the Amway poll is that, since 1974, the coaches’ poll does not include teams on either NCAA or conference-sanctioned probation.

 From 1992-94, the USA Today poll and the AP poll were combined to form a “bowl coalition poll” that was used to determine the slotting of teams in the major New Year’s Day bowl games.
 The coalition poll was created to aid in setting up a possible No. 1 vs. No. 2 match-up for the national championship on New Year’s Day.
-Since 1998, the USA Today Coaches’ Poll has been a part of the Bowl Championship Series (BCS) standings, which is used to select the teams that will participate in the BCS national championship game.
+From 1998-2013, the USA Today Coaches’ Poll was a part of the Bowl Championship Series (BCS) standings, which was used to select the teams that participated in the BCS national championship game.

-The AFCA, in conjunction with USA Today, now awards the AFCA Coaches’ Trophy to its national champion each season.
+The AFCA, in partnership with USA Today and Amway, now awards the AFCA Coaches’ Trophy to the No. 1-ranked team in the final Amway Coaches Poll each season.
 The head coach of the No. 1-ranked team receives the trophy at the AFCA Convention in early January.

-Top Two: Southern California leads all schools with 12 top two finishes in the Coaches’ Poll.
-Alabama and Miami (Fla.) are tied for second with nine top two finishes.
-Oklahoma is next with eight top two finishes.
+Top Two: Alabama and Southern California lead all schools with 13 top two finishes in the Coaches Poll.
+Miami (Fla.) is second with nine top two finishes.
+Oklahoma is next with eight.

 Consecutive Top Five: Florida State owns the record for most consecutive top five finishes in the coaches’ poll with 14 in a row from 1987 to 2000.